 The decision about need for security officer(s) at student organization events will be made by Student Involvement, in consultation with Campus Safety and Police.

 Travel off-campus is often part of a student organization’s activity.
-Student Organization Travel is defined as any time a student (or group of students) travels off-campus due to their organization membership.
+Student Organization Travel is defined as any time a student (or group of students) travels outside of Alamance County due to their organization membership.

 The following guidelines apply to student organization travel within the contiguous United States: